LAST MODIFIED: July 7, 2023

 4. NO SALES OR Sharing OF PERSONAL INFORMATION and sensitive personal information

-In the preceding twelve (12) months, we have not sold or shared any Personal Information or Sensitive Personal Information.
+In the preceding twelve (12) months, we have not “sold” or “shared” any Personal Information or Sensitive Personal Information as defined under the CCPA.

 5. Your Rights and Choices

-The CCPA and CPRA provide Workers who are California residents with specific rights regarding their Personal Information and Sensitive Personal Information.
-This section describes your CPPA and CPRA rights and explains how to exercise those rights.
+The CCPA provides Workers who are California residents with specific rights regarding their Personal Information and Sensitive Personal Information.
+This section describes your CPPA rights and explains how to exercise those rights.

 Right to Know and Data Portability